mans-andersson/EmojiBombers/README.md

 # EmojiBomber
 This is a game inspired by the classic Bomberman.
-It implements online functionality.
+It implements multiplayer functionality using TCP sockets.

 The software has two parts, a client and a server.